Sedro-Woolley, Washington: Government

 The City of Sedro-Woolley is a non-charter code city that operates under a mayor-council form of government with seven councilmembers.
 Six councilmembers are elected by wards and one is elected at-large.
 Each councilmember serves a four-year term.
 The mayor is elected at-large every four years and is responsible for the executive functions of the city.
 The mayor appoints a city supervisor, subject to confirmation by the city council, who is responsible for the day-to-day operations of the city and oversees the department directors.
 The municipal judge is appointed by the mayor, subject to confirmation of the city council, and operates independently of the other branches of government.

-Sedro-Woolley is a full-service city with its own police department, fire department, wastewater treatment plan, solid waste operation, storm water division, street department, community development department, finance department, and parks department and administration.
+Sedro-Woolley is a full-service city with its own police department, fire department, wastewater treatment plant, solid waste operation, storm water division, street department, community development department, finance department, and parks department and administration.
 The city maintains a large number of public parks and open spaces such as Hammer Heritage Square in downtown Sedro-Woolley.
 Riverfront Park situated on the north bank of the Skagit River is the signature park.
 It consists of nearly 60 acre and includes picnic shelters, baseball fields, RV park, amphitheater, and an off-leash dog park.
 Every year on the 4th of July the city celebrates with a festive carnival, and hosts the Loggerodeo parade.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.81 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 4.35 sqmi, all of it land.
 The city is bordered by the Skagit River to the south.
 Sedro-Woolley is also nicknamed the "Gateway to the North Cascades", due to its relative proximity to the National Park to the east.